Don't drop ball on nuclear safety - IAEA chief

 Some nations criticised the IAEA plan, approved six months after the Fukushima accident, for recommending voluntary steps instead of mandatory measures.

-A senior Japanese official, Shinichi Kuroki, later briefed the conference about conditions at Fukushima, saying the reactors were stable but that decommissioning posed challenges.
+A senior Japanese official, Shinichi Kuroki, later briefed the conference about conditions at Fukushima, saying reactors had cooled in a stable manner but that the decommissioning posed problems.

-Fukushima "is not in a position where we expect any further accidents," said Kuroki, deputy director general of Japan's nuclear and industry safety agency, NISA.

-The reactors are "being cooled off in a stable manner" and there is "containment of further radioactivity emitted", he added.

 (Reporting by Fredrik Dahl; Editing by Alistair Lyon)